The Phoenix and the Carpet: Characters

+Main

 Cyril – the oldest of the five children.
 He is nicknamed Squirrel.
 Cyril often takes on the role of leader and is sensible and level-headed.
 He is also the main decision-maker for the children.
 Although his decisions are sometimes challenged, he often has the final say in what the children do.
 Between the two older boys, Cyril is more considerate of morals when making decisions.

 Anthea – the second oldest of the children.
 Her nickname is Pantha or Panther.
 She takes on the role of a mother figure.
 She is rational, polite, considerate, and well-mannered.
 She also considers morals when helping to make decisions.
 Anthea is the one who has the sewing skills to fix the carpet and who demonstrates the most compassion and remorse for it.

 Robert – the third oldest of the five children.
 His nickname is Bob or Bobs.
 The Phoenix is most attached to him because he originally dropped the egg into the fire.
 Although Robert is one of the younger children, he represents an adult voice in the story – he recollects and tells the other children 'facts' that he gathered from his father over the years.
 He is also the one child who thinks to bring candles on their adventures after experiencing the dark tower and cave on the first carpet trip.
 He often takes on the role of protector of his sisters and the Phoenix.

 Jane – the fourth child in the family.
 Her nickname is Pussy.
 She is a stereotypical representation of a nineteenth-century 'girl' child – innocent, afraid, and in need of male protection.
 She is also the one who persuades the burglar to milk the cow instead of robbing the house.

 Lamb/Hilary – the baby and youngest of the children.
 His nickname is Lamb.
 His given name, Hilary, is revealed in the first book of the trilogy (Five Children and It).
 He is curious and reliant on others.
 He also exemplifies childhood innocence.
 His solo adventure on the carpet is one of the reasons why the children decide that the Phoenix and carpet must go.

 Phoenix – a vain and arrogant creature, although less so than the Psammead.
 He hides the fact that he cares for the children until they are in trouble.
 He is also lonely and in constant search of praise.
 The Phoenix becomes the primary decision-maker and rescuer for the children when they cannot agree on where to go or how to get out of a situation.
 He is the only one who understands the carpet.

 Carpet – a silent figure in the story, and yet one of the most important characters.
 It cannot think for itself, it is obedient and noble, and it endures the children's abuse.
 Although the carpet places the children in bad situations, it is also the instrument often used to extract them from those situations.